Proposal Development

 National Institutes of Health (NIH)

-NIH announced that its simplified review framework will be implemented for grant recipients deadlines of January 25, 2023 and beyond.
-The five current review criteria (Significance, Innovation, Approach, Investigator, and Environment) are being reorganized into three broader factors to help reviewers focus on crucial questions that determine scientific merit:
+NIH announced that its simplified review framework will be effective for receipt deadlines on or after January, 25, 2025.
+The five current review criteria (Significance, Innovation, Approach, Investigator, and Environment) have been reorganized into three broader factors to help reviewers focus on crucial questions that determine scientific merit:

 1. Importance of the Research (Significance and Innovation), factor score 1-9